HaukeBartsch/Draw-Your-Brain/README.md

 ...
 ```

 The third element in the position array of arrays encodes for the timing of a stroke up to this position.
-In the example above 22 milliseconds after the first coordinate a second coordinate was safed.
-All positions are encoded as values between 0 and 1 to abstract from the size of the drawing canvas (on phone or screen device).
+In the example above 22 milliseconds after the first coordinate a second coordinate was saved.
+All positions are encoded as values between 0 and 1.